Q. Which cruise lines offer regular services out of Valletta?

 Q. Is there a place to store my luggage?

 A. Short-term luggage storage is available at the various terminals against payment.
-Please contact Valletta Cruise Port Operations department on email@example.com
+For security reasons this service is available for cruise passengers only.
+Please contact Valletta Cruise Port Operations department on firstname.lastname@example.org

 Q. Is there a weight limit to luggage on a cruise?